Guide for UK Councils

 - Organise a civic event and invite the community to come together and share food or recipes.

 - Encourage communities to organise a street party – if possible, share guidance with residents to apply for road closures and waive any associated fees.
-Useful government guidance here.
+Useful UK Government guidance on hosting street parties in England is available here.

 - Offer reduced price/free venue hire in council-owned buildings for communities to organise an event and promote the opportunity to community groups, residents, associations and faith groups.